 What education you’ll need: You’ll need to complete at least a certificate program to work as a surgical technologist.
 Associate degrees are also available.

-What else you should know: Surgical technologist roles are projected to grow 7% by 2029.
+What else you should know: Surgical technologist roles are projected to grow 5.9% through 2031.

 What you’ll do: As an ultrasound technician, you’ll operate specialized equipment to perform tests and take diagnostic images of patients.
 You’ll also help patients prepare for the procedure and answer questions they might have.